PanicStation.org

 What can wait

-• You do not need to decide today whether to exchange an emergency passport for a full-validity passport—focus first on lawful travel.
+• You do not need to decide today whether to exchange an emergency passport for a full-validity passport later.

-• You do not need to argue at a check-in desk today—first get official replacement documentation and clear acceptance rules.
+• You do not need to argue at check-in before you have replacement documentation and clear carrier instructions.

 Important reassurance